How to Add Social Media Icons to an Email Signature

 It’s easy to get lost in a sea of data.
 Focus on the metrics that align with your ultimate goal and work backward.

-Once your test is done, turn off the losing ad(s) or ad sets and reallocate the budget to the winner.
-Your new winner now becomes the "control" for your next test, where you'll try to beat it with a new variable.
+Once your test is complete, turn off the losing ad(s) or ad set(s) and reallocate the budget to the winner.
+Your new winner then becomes the "control" for your next test, where you’ll try to beat it with a new variable.

 Systematic testing is a skill that separates good marketers from great ones.
 By testing one variable at a time and focusing on high-impact changes, you move from guesswork to making data-driven decisions that improve your results consistently.